farm-fe/rfcs/rfcs/002-runtime-module-management/rfc.md

 #### Module instance

-Before call module initialization function, a module instance **MUST** be created, every module instance has the following properties:
+Before calling the module initialization function, a module instance **MUST** be created.
+Every module instance has the following properties:

 - **id**: a string representing the id of the module
-- **exports**: an object where module exports its bindings
+- **exports**: an object where the module exports its bindings
-- **meta**: an object works like `import.meta`
+- **meta**: an object that works like `import.meta`
-- **loaded**: an boolean value indicating whether this module is loaded
+- **loaded**: a boolean value indicating whether this module is loaded
-- **error**: an Error instance if there is an error during the initialization of this module or `null` if initialization succeed
+- **error**: an Error instance if there is an error during the initialization of this module, or `null` if the initialization succeeds

 The definition of modules: